Asparagus plumosus (Asparagus Fern) Indoor Care, Propagation, Problems and Solutions

 Watering

-Water Asparagus plumosus thoroughly during the growing season while allowing the top 2 in. of soil to dry a little between waterings.
+Water Asparagus plumosus thoroughly during the growing season while allowing the top 2-3 inches of soil to dry a little between waterings.

 Decrease watering in the cold period as growth is reduced at this time but do not allow the soil to dry out completely.